 Initiate treatment with one 4.6 mg/24 hours Exelon Patch applied to the skin once daily.

 Increase the dose only after a minimum of 4 weeks at the previous dose, and only if the previous dose has been well tolerated.
-Continue the recommended effective dose of 9.5 mg/24 hours for as long as therapeutic benefit persists.
+For mild to moderate AD and PDD patients continue the recommended effective dose of 9.5 mg/24 hours for as long as therapeutic benefit persists.
 Patients can then be increased to the maximum effective dose of 13.3 mg/24 hours dose.
+For patients with severe AD, 13.3 mg/24hours is the recommended effective dose.
 Doses higher than 13.3 mg/24 hours confer no appreciable additional benefit, and are associated with an increase in the incidence of adverse reactions [see WARNINGS AND PRECAUTIONS, ADVERSE REACTIONS].

 Interruption of Treatment

 If dosing is interrupted for three days or fewer, restart treatment with the same or lower strength Exelon Patch.
 If dosing is interrupted for more than three days, restart treatment with the 4.6 mg/24 hours Exelon Patch and titrate as described above.

 Consider using the 4.6 mg/24 hours Exelon Patch as both the initial and maintenance dose in patients with mild (Child-Pugh score 5 to 6) to moderate (Child-Pugh score 7 to 9) hepatic impairment [see Use In Specific Populations, CLINICAL PHARMACOLOGY].